 Customer experience today is spread across all communication channels like email, phones, chats, chatbots, IVR and other forms of interactions.
 It is imperative that your contact center is integrated with all forms of communication, which is most likely the case the case with cloud service platforms unlike the on-premise platforms.

 Call center compliance is the potential minefield when you are looking at large customers.
-PCI, SOX, HIPAA, FCC, OFCOM and various other compliances are enforced by the customers.
-A good cloud contact center software is agile and can easily adapt to required compliances easily and you as a business has the option of outsourcing the compliance headache to the platform provider.
+PCI, SOX, HIPAA, FCC, OFCOM, and various other compliances are enforced by the customers.
+A good cloud call center software is agile and can easily adapt to required compliances easily and you as a business have the option of outsourcing the compliance headache to the platform provider.